Dallas Wings vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- The Wings have had to rely on their offense, which ranks third-best in the WNBA (85.5 points per game), as they rank third-worst in the league on defense with only 85.5 points allowed per contest.
+- The Wings have been carried by their offense, as they rank third-best in the WNBA by posting 84.6 points per game.
+They rank ninth in the league in points allowed (84.8 per contest).

-- Dallas is allowing 34.8 boards per game this season (eighth-ranked in WNBA), but it has thrived by pulling down 38.3 rebounds per contest (best).
+- Dallas is top-five this year in rebounding, ranking best in the league with 39.1 rebounds per game.
+Meanwhile, it ranks fifth with 34.5 rebounds allowed per contest.

-- The Wings haven't produced many assists this year, ranking third-worst in the WNBA with 18.0 assists per game.
+- The Wings haven't posted many assists this year, ranking second-worst in the WNBA with 17.5 assists per contest.

-- With 12.8 turnovers per game, Dallas is fourth in the WNBA.
-It forces 14.5 turnovers per contest, which ranks fourth in the league.
+- This season, Dallas is averaging 13.2 turnovers per game (seventh-ranked in WNBA) and forcing 14.4 turnovers per contest (fourth-ranked).

-- The Wings rank fourth in the WNBA by draining 7.5 three-pointers per contest, but they sport a 29.9% shooting percentage from beyond the arc, which ranks second-worst in the league.
+- The Wings rank fourth in the WNBA by draining 7.3 three-pointers per game, but they own a 29.2% shooting percentage from beyond the arc, which ranks second-worst in the league.

-- Dallas has struggled against threes this season, ranking third-worst in the WNBA in threes allowed per game (8.2) and third-worst in three-point percentage allowed (35.8%).
+- Dallas is ceding 7.7 treys per game (seventh-ranked in league).
+It is allowing opponents to shoot 34.2% (seventh-ranked) from three-point land.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.